sugarlabs/sugar-docs/src/sugar-iconify.md

 adding the appropriate stroke and fill entities.
 It can be used to convert a single icon or run over a batch of icons at one time.

-You can find the script in the [sugariconify repository](https://github.com/GhostAlgorithm/sugariconify/blob/master/sugariconify.py).
+You can find the script in the [sugariconify repository](https://github.com/sugarlabs/sugariconify/blob/master/sugariconify.py).
+You can find a web version at https://github.com/sugarlabs/iconify-web

-For additional information about creating an SVG suitable for Sugar, see the tutorial on [Making Sugar Icons](http://wiki.sugarlabs.org/go/Development_Team/Almanac/Making_Icons).
+For creating an SVG suitable for Sugar, see the tutorial on [Making Sugar Icons](http://wiki.sugarlabs.org/go/Development_Team/Almanac/Making_Icons).